The Funeral Home and The Medical Examiner

 Can we view the deceased at the Medical Examiner’s Office?

 No, the Medical Examiner’s office does not facilitate viewings of the body.
-An ID is required to identify the body, but this is generally facilitated using a photo of the face of the deceased and possibly any identifying marks such as tattoos, scars or moles, etc.
+An ID is required to identify the body, but this is generally facilitated using a photo of the deceased’s face and possibly any identifying marks such as tattoos, scars, moles, etc.

 Can an open-casket service be conducted after an autopsy?

 Yes, your funeral director can still arrange an open-casket service after an autopsy has been performed.
-A medical examination is conducted with respect for the deceased and in a professional manner that should not interfere with a viewing of the deceased.
-As long as the deceased was in a suitable condition for viewing before the autopsy.
+A medical examination is conducted with respect for the deceased and in a professional manner that should not interfere with a viewing of the deceased as long as the deceased is in a suitable condition for viewing before the autopsy.

 How do we get the deceased released from the Medical Examiner’s office?